 One of the main highlight of this Earth based observation campaign is certainly the huge diversity of telescopes (38) and instruments (62) involved.
 However, in terms of archiving, it represents the main difficulty as there is no worldwide file-naming convention.
-Nevertheless, in the precise case of this data set, all the IFS data come from instruments installed on the VLT of the ESO.
-Hence, it has been feasible to set up a naming convention based to all the files present in the "DATA" directory.
-This naming convention is solely based on the day and the time (UTC) of the data acquisition: <year>\<month>\<day>T<hours>\<minutes>\<seconds>.FIT
+Consequently, no file-naming convention has been set up for this dataset, except that the data are alle using the FIT format.
+However, the day and the time (UTC) of acquisition is in the name of the file.